 Places where healthcare is provided must be prepared for the unexpected when it comes to physical security.
 Patients who are diagnosed with serious illnesses or suffer critical injuries often experience extreme emotional swings while at a facility—as do patients’ friends and family.
 In addition, criminals enter healthcare facilities to steal controlled substances, cause operational disruptions, and target those who provide controversial types of medical care.
 In short, physical security is just as critical as cybersecurity in the healthcare industry.

 Fortinet provides the opportunity for institutions to integrate cyber and physical security functions—as well as voice communications and PA systems—onto a single console for both visibility and management.
 This integrated technology enables phone systems, security cameras, facial recognition, weapons detection technologies, and recordings of footage to be a part of the organization’s overall security architecture.
-This is particularly useful for privacy and security investigations and for keeping all parties informed about incidents in progress.
+This tech is particularly useful for privacy and security investigations and for keeping all parties informed about incidents in progress.

 Insider Threat Protection